 After the conference, I met with my friend Ailleen, who I will be joining with in a road trip for the rest of my stay in Europe.
 Basically, she and her husband had already planned a road trip through Europe for their wedding anniversary.
 I really didn’t know about the wedding anniversary until I got home from the trip.
 They were set to do the road trip a couple of weeks after my conference.
 They already applied for a leave from the company they work with, and everything is settled.
 But then I came, and begged them to move the road trip date so I can join them.
 I’m very thankful to them, for moving the date of the trip to accommodate me.
 Really!
 To Ailleen and Jason, if your reading this right now, Thank You so much!
 I’m so blessed to have such wonderful friends like you.

-From Netherlands, we drove our way to France, and spent an entire day exploring Paris.
+When we arrived in France, we check in on our hotel and waited for our 2 friends who will be joining us in exploring Paris .
+Spent almost an entire day exploring Paris.
 The ideal itinerary for Paris is usually 3-5days, so you will be able to cover those famous tourist spot.
 But, guess what?
 We managed to squeeze in all those tourist spot in one day.
-Although we did manage to visit all those places, we weren’t able to go inside some of the museums.
+Eventhough we did manage to visit all those places, we weren’t able to go inside some of the museums.
 I guess I’ll have to visit Paris again some other time.

 Day 2 | Versailles and Rouen, FRANCE